Alya Sometimes Hides Her Feelings in Russian: Other students

-A beautiful but stoic girl who competed with Yuki for the position of Student Council resident in the middle school and currently is a public morals committee member.
+A loyal but stoic girl who competed with Yuki for the position of Student Council resident in the middle school and currently is a public morals committee member.
 She once looked up to Masachika and Yuki for their teamwork and mutual honesty, but was left crushed when she found out Masachika decided to partner with Alya for the upcoming student council elections against Yuki.
 Nevertheless, she reluctantly decides to become their subordinate along with her closest friend Nonoa Miyamae.
 She eventually warms up to Alya as they work together, and they both become close friends.